Frequently asked questions by Mum and Dad:

 If you have a need to bring a fold away chair, due to a specific medical requirement, please contact our access officer - Access.Officer@ascot.co.uk

 To embrace the celebratory nature of racing at Ascot, each customer (over the age of 18) is permitted to bring with them 1 bottle of sparkling wine or Champagne to accompany their picnic, with the exception of the Dubai Duty Free Shergar Cup and Concert.
 No other type of alcoholic drink will be permitted into the racecourse grounds, for clarity bottles of beer, cider, spirits, fortified wines and bottles of Pimm's or similar will not be allowed onto the Racecourse.
 Closed, sealed soft drinks are permitted to be bought with a picnic.

 There are baby changing facilities are in male and female toilets located at every level in Core 3 and Core 4.
 Core 2 has baby changing facilities on all levels except level 5 and Core 1 has baby changing facilities on all levels except level 6.

-A Mother and Baby room is located in the Plaza area of the racecourse.
+A parent and baby room is located in the lawns area of the racecourse.
 The room is designed to give parents privacy when feeding their children.
-Facilities include easy chairs and stools for mother to feed baby, bottle warming facilities, a fridge and baby changing facilities.
+Facilities include easy chairs and stools for feeding, bottle warming and baby changing facilities.
 Please note baby changing is also available within the grandstand.